danodz/twitter-clone-school/README.md

 You'll need to create the front-end using `create-react-app`.
 Run the following from _within the main workshop directory_:

-1. If you just installed the server dependencies, you'll need to `cd ..` to get back to the main project directory.
+1. If you just installed the server dependencies, you'll need to open a new terminal to get back to the main project directory.
 2. Run the following command `npx create-react-app client`.
 This will create a new folder called `client` in the project.
 ALL of the work for this project will be done in there.
 3. There are some additional dependencies that you will need for the project.
 Navigate to the client folder: `cd client`
 4. Install the following dependencies with `yarn`:

 - styled-components
-- react-router-dom
+- react-router-dom@5.3.0
 - react-icons
 - moment